See if it's safe to use for your LLC, bank, and mail. You get your answer in seconds.

 Heads up:If a bank rejects your application, it won't tell you it was the address.
 You'll see a generic “unable to verify” notice, so it's worth checking before you apply.

 The USPS Web Tools API, which allowed anyone to verify addresses for free, was retired on January 25, 2026.
 The replacement API has strict rate limits (60 lookups per hour) and is limited to shipping label use cases.
-This tool uses USPS-certified data sources to provide the same address intelligence that was previously available through the USPS API.
+This tool draws on certified USPS data (RDI/CMRA classification) to provide address intelligence for business-address checks.

-Good news: this tool is free and has no rate limits for individual use.
-We pull from the same certified datasets, so you just skip the paperwork.
+Good news: this tool is free for everyday checks, with no paid tiers.
+We pull from certified datasets, so you just skip the paperwork.

 Yes.
 All UPS Store locations are registered CMRAs.
 They are typically classified as commercial addresses, which may face additional scrutiny from banks.